Sea ice: Modelling

 In order to gain a better understanding about the variability, numerical sea ice models are used to perform sensitivity studies.
 The two main ingredients are the ice dynamics and the thermodynamical properties (see Sea ice emissivity modelling, Sea ice growth processes and Sea ice thickness).
-There are a number of sea ice model computer codes available for doing this, including the CICE numerical suite.
+There are many sea ice model computer codes available for doing this, including the CICE numerical suite.

 Many global climate models (GCMs) have sea ice implemented in their numerical simulation scheme in order to capture the ice–albedo feedback correctly.
 Examples include: